 Now you might say, yes, but the famous wines here are still wines such as Sassicaia and Masseto (a wine that came a bit later) who cares about the Tuscan traditional denominations?

-Yes, the Incisa della Rocchetta family, Bolgheri and the Antinori family have had enormous importance for the development of the Tuscan winemaking in the last 50 years.
+Yes, the Incisa della Rocchetta family, Bolgheri, and the Antinori family have had enormous importance in the development of Tuscan winemaking in the last 50 years.
 They have paved the way for new ways of thinking and making wine.

 Wouldn’t the real challenge for these winemakers have been to experiment with native grapes and use the local unique terroir to make something extraordinary Tuscan for the world?

-Today, we are going back towards appreciating the local heritage and traditions.
+Today, we are going back to appreciating the local heritage and traditions.
 The native grapes are the focus more than ever perhaps.
-Especially, in this era of uncertainties, I believe that valorization of local tradition and in this case viticulture will be crucial.
+Especially, in this era of uncertainties, I believe that valorization of local tradition and, in this case, viticulture will be crucial.